 Ethical Concerns of Captology

 It’s unfortunate that Fogg’s attempts to raise awareness around this topic were largely ignored for a long time.
 But now we have social media to help spread the news about social media’s harmful and unethical abilities.
 (Hey, it creates more likes and comments!)
 Social media’s role in our society can influence everything from diet trends to elections.
 The Social Dilemma itself exhibits all three forms of Fogg’s persuasive intent.
 And most people agree that this a positive example of persuasive technology.
 There are a host of other ways it can be used to improve our lives—in things like health and safety, mental well-being, and creating a more meaningful and beautiful existence.
 As with artificial intelligence, it’s something potentially very frightening that can instead be used for good.
 But this isn’t always the course it takes.
 There needs to be an overarching, systemic agreement that persuasive technology must be done ethically and responsibly.

-Early technology ethicists Daniel Berdichevsky and Erik Neuenschwander suggested a golden rule back in 1999: creators of persuasive technology should never seek to persuade anyone of something they themselves would’t want to be persuaded of.
+Early technology ethicists Daniel Berdichevsky and Erik Neuenschwander suggested a golden rule back in 1999: creators of persuasive technology should never seek to persuade anyone of something they themselves wouldn’t want to be persuaded of.
 They also highlighted a difference between opting in (like an autogenous user in Fogg’s words) and being blindly manipulated (as a victim of profit-driven endogenous intent).
 These are good starts, but there is so much more discussion—and regulation—that should ideally take place, and it’s running behind the actual technologies.